ESD Diploma

 - 13 Climate protection measures

-The "ESD Diploma - Clever Makes the Future" starts with an introductory module for each participating class.
-The teaching unit is carried out by the specialist service Schools and Education and lasts approximately three to four school hours.
+The "BNE Diploma - Clever macht Zukunft" starts with an introductory module for each participating class.
+The teaching unit is carried out by the Schools and Education Service and lasts approximately three to four school hours.

-The students deal with the meaning and necessity of ESD in a playful way.
-From this it emerges that education for sustainable development should, in addition to local aspects, necessarily reflect global dimensions, which are often characterized by complex different perspectives, traditions and idiosyncrasies.
+In a playful way, the pupils deal with the meaning and necessity of ESD.
+From this it emerges that education for sustainable development should, in addition to local aspects, necessarily reflect global dimensions, which are often shaped by complex different perspectives, traditions and idiosyncrasies.
 In order to do justice to the complexity of global phenomena, it is necessary to examine one's own role in a holistic world.
-This requires the competence of changing perspectives and is a central feature of ESD.
+This requires the competence to change perspectives and is a central feature of ESD.

 In preparation for these requirements, the children are given the opportunity to change their perspective for the first time in the introductory module using various world map projections, which allows them to reflect on their view of the world together.

-At the end of the module, the children develop an initial understanding of their role as well as their personal possibilities for action in shaping a sustainable world.
+At the end of the module, the children develop a first understanding of their role as well as their personal possibilities of action for shaping a sustainable world.

 Module 1: Agriculture and animal husbandry